kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 measured on the cloud provider side, matches the number of nodes in Kubernetes that belong to this node group.
 If this condition is not met then all scaling operations are postponed until it is fulfilled.
-Also, any scale down will happen only after at least 10 min after the last scale up.
+Also, any scale down will happen only after at least 10 min have passed since the last scale up.

 ### How does CA deal with unready nodes in version >=0.5.0 ?

 From 0.5 CA (K8S 1.6) continues the work even if some (up to 33% or not greater than 3, configurable via flag) percentage of nodes is unavailable.
 Once there are more unready nodes in the cluster, CA pauses all operations until the situation improves.
-If there is less unready nodes but they are concentrated in a particular node group then this node group may be excluded from scale-ups.
+If there are fewer unready nodes but they are concentrated in a particular node group then this node group may be excluded from scale-ups.
 Prior to 0.5, CA stopped all operations when a single node became unready.